Cannabis Education & Research Program (CERP)

 The Cannabis Education & Research Program:

-- fosters collaborative research opportunities with researchers at the University of Washington, Washington State University, state agencies, and other groups
+- Fosters collaborative research opportunities with researchers at the University of Washington, Washington State University, state agencies, and other groups

 ADAI CERP has been partially funded by Washington State Dedicated Cannabis Fund for research at the University of Washington since July 2015.